Last Updated on by

 What’s more, the doorbell speaker is quite big, measuring 2.6 inches wide, 3.6 inches high, and 1.21 inches thick.
 It needs to be plugged into a power socket and it will cover an adjacent outlet, rendering it unusable.

 Overall, however, the Aeotec ZW056 Doorbell gives you value for your money.
-At only $70, you get a customizable Z-wave compatible doorbell that plays well with other Z-wave devices.
+For its price, you get a customizable Z-wave compatible doorbell that plays well with other Z-wave devices.

 Everspring UTSE03A Z-Wave Door Bell Set